icehrm/icehrm.github.io/_docs/leave.md

 If this is set then Jhon Doe will only be entitled for 18 * (8/12) annual leaves for the year given he has joined on 1st of May 2015

-** I'll cover other other leave management concepts in icehrm like Leave Groups, Leave Rules in another article.**
+<code>I'll cover other other leave management concepts in icehrm like Leave Groups, Leave Rules in
+another article </code>